 As we started off for the first bridge, one of the guides set up telescope pointed at a frog that was hiding in the leaves.
 Then another guide pointed out a pair of tent bats sleeping under the banana tree.

-Our guide, Jairo has worked as a tour guide for 9 years and he has seen the transformation of the land, the town and the volcano first hand.
+Our guide, Jairo has worked as a tour guide for over 15 years and he has seen the transformation of the land, the town and the volcano first hand.
 He taught us how to listen for certain creatures and notice the intricate structure of the vegetation in the canopy.
 Without our guide, we would have never known any of this information on our own!

-He next spotted this eyelash pit viper hanging out along one of the bridges (this is why they tell you not to touch anything).
-It was fascinating to learn about the snakes in Costa Rica, as the Arenal area is a hot spot for snakes.
+He next spotted this eyelash pit viper hanging out along one of the bridges.
+It was fascinating to learn about the snakes in Costa Rica and e even took a photo of the snake for me!

 La Fortuna waterfall

-Next stop, La Fortuna waterfall.
-It is one of the treasures of this area and although the path down is pretty steep with 450 steps, it is completely worth it.
+Next stop was the La Fortuna waterfall.
+This waterfall is one of the treasures of this area and is a must see.
+Although the path down is pretty steep with 450 steps, it is completely worth it.

 When you get to the bottom of the steps, you’ll hear the loud roar of water all around you.
-La Fortuna waterfall lies at the bottom of the Cerro Chato dormant crater and drops about 75 meters into a bright emerald pool.
+La Fortuna waterfall lies at the bottom of the Cerro Chato dormant crater and drops 75 meters into a bright emerald pool.

 For lunch, they took us to a local finca or farm.
-This farm was created by the government for poorer families to build houses and grow crops on.
-Additionally, when tourism grew in La Fortuna, they were able to incorporate tourism by inviting tourists to learn about local Costa Rican farming techniques and the agriculture.
+This farm was created by the government for poorer families to build houses and grow crops.
+Additionally, when tourism grew in La Fortuna, they were able to incorporate tourists and inviting them to learn about local Costa Rican farming techniques and agriculture.